lavalink-devs/Lavalink/IMPLEMENTATION.md

 * Addition of `/v3/info`, replaces `/plugins`.
 * Deprecation of `Track.track` in existing endpoints.
 Use `Track.encoded` instead.
 * Deprecation of `TrackXEvent.track` in WebSocket dispatches.
 Use `TrackXEvent.encodedTrack` instead.
+* Player now has a `state` field which contains the same structure as returned by the `playerUpdate` OP.

 <details>
 <summary>v3.7.0 Migration Guide</summary>